-Family Practice and Palliative Care (FPPC-Family Practice and Palliative Care) evaluates articles in Turkish or English in any subject that can contribute to a Family Physician's multidisciplinary and biopsychosocial approach.
-Applications for all medical sciences (internal, surgical, basic, etc.) will be included in our journal if it is for this purpose.
+FPPC is an indexed journal in both national (Tr-Dizin/ULAKBIM) and international (DOAJ and Index Copernicus).
+The journal accepts articles both in Turkish and in English, but after acceptance, only publishes in English on any subject that can contribute to a family physician's multidisciplinary and biopsychosocial approach.
+Submissions for all medical sciences (internal, surgical, basic, etc.) will be included in the journal if it aims for these purposes.

 Editorial Process and Peer Review